wp-plugins/updraftplus/readme.txt

 * TWEAK: Allow wildcards at either end in exclusion items (e.g. *backups*)
 * TWEAK: Add option to control how many rows are search/replaced at once
 * TWEAK: Prevent PHP notice being generated on first Google Drive authentication
+* TWEAK: Update Bitcasa console link to new location

 = 1.9.19 - 2014/08/19 =